timotejroiko/tiny-discord/docs/RestClient.md

 |timeout|number|no|RestClientOptions.timeout|override default timeout for this request|
 |cdn|boolean|no|false|whether to send a request to the cdn instead of the rest api|

 \* If `body` is a buffer, it will be sent as is.
 If its an object, it will be stringified and sent as `application/json`.
 If it contains a `files` field, it will be sent as `multipart/formdata` instead.
-The `files` field is an array of `file` objects defined as follows:
+The `files` should be an array of `file` objects defined as follows:

 |parameter|type|required|description|
 |-|-|-|-|